 Research output per year

-She started to work on NAD+ biochemistry in 2016, by developing metabolomics approaches, in the context of metabolic diseases, such as ageing and diabetes, in collaboration with internal and external teams.
-She led a team that established workflows for the qualitative and quantitative analyses of NAD+ biosynthesis intermediates, precursors and catabolites in mammalian cells, rodent tissues and human biofluids.
-These tools were used to conduct mechanistic studies, including bioavailability and bioefficacy, in cell systems and rodents, as well as clinical studies for the substantiation of the health benefits of NAD+ precursors, including forms of vitamin B3, like nicotinamide riboside (NR), and 1,4-dihydronicotinamide riboside (NRH).
-She holds expertise in the use of stable isotopes to monitor label incorporation into metabolic intermediates and pathway turnover in vitro (human cell models) and in vivo (mouse models).
+She started to work on NAD+ biochemistry in 2016, by developing metabolomics approaches, in the context of metabolic diseases.
+She led a team that established workflows for the qualitative and quantitative analyses of NAD+ metabolome in in vitro, pre-clinical and clinical studies.
+She holds expertise in the use of stable isotopes to monitor label incorporation into metabolic intermediates and pathway turnover in vitro and in vivo.

 No ancillary activities